Stay Awhile at Petoskey State Park: Michigan Camping Guide

 Dogs

-Pes are not allowed in the stretch of designated swimming beach between the buoys at Petoskey State Park.
-Although, dogs are allowed on other parts of the campground, but must be on a 6-foot leash at all times. this is incorrect.
+Pets are not allowed in the stretch of designated swimming beach between the buoys at Petoskey State Park.
+Although, dogs are allowed on other parts of the campground, but must be on a 6-foot leash at all times- this is incorrect.
 We spoke with the park rangers and they informed us to disregard the signs.
 Contrary to the “no dogs on beach signs”, This year they are trying out a new system and dogs are allowed on the beach, just not in the designated swim areas.

 Beach Combing/ Rock Hunting